Yraimtj/Rhymes_ObjDet_project/Readme.md

 	docker cp ./1 7ff0abed7538:/tensorflow-serving/serving/Sicara_project
 ```

 You should have the exported model folder in the container.
-From its Shell:
+From the Shell:

 ```
     cd /serving